SODA: Semi On-Policy Black-Box Distillation for Large Language Models: Introduction

 \section{Introduction}

 Knowledge distillation~\citep{kd} of frontier large language models (LLMs;~\citealp{gpt5}) has become the primary paradigm for creating capable, efficient \emph{small models} that are practical to deploy~\citep{qwen2.5,llama3}.
-When the teacher is a proprietary model (\eg, GPT-5), only its generated text is accessible, a setting known as \emph{black-box distillation}.
-The \textit{de facto} standard in this regime is sequence-level knowledge distillation (SeqKD;~\citealp{skd}), which fine-tunes the small student model on these teacher outputs via supervised learning~\citep{alpaca,vicuna,ITGPT4,lima}.
+When the teacher is a proprietary frontier model (\eg, GPT-5 or Claude), its internal parameters, hidden states, and continuous logit distributions are strictly inaccessible.
+Practitioners can only query the model through an API to obtain discrete text generations.
+This highly constrained setting, known as \emph{black-box distillation}, fundamentally diverges from \emph{white-box distillation} (where full access to the teacher's probability space is assumed).
+Consequently, powerful white-box alignment techniques that rely on minimizing KL divergence or matching internal representations are entirely inapplicable.
+The \textit{de facto} standard in this discrete regime is sequence-level knowledge distillation (SeqKD;~\citealp{skd}), which fine-tunes the small student model on these teacher outputs via supervised learning~\citep{alpaca,vicuna,ITGPT4,lima}.
 While simple and highly scalable, SeqKD suffers from a fundamental flaw: it is purely \emph{off-policy}.
 The student passively imitates teacher demonstrations without any exposure to its own generative distribution, leaving it unaware of its innate inferior tendencies.
 This mismatch severely limits out-of-distribution generalization~\citep{sftmemrlgen}.
 Recent work highlights the importance of \emph{on-policy} learning~\citep{minillm,googlepolicy}.
 Extending this idea to the black-box regime, Generative Adversarial Distillation (GAD;~\citealp{ye2025black}) brings fully on-policy learning via a minimax game~\citep{gan,seqgan}.
 However, GAD introduces immense computational and architectural overhead: it requires maintaining an additional discriminator network of comparable size, performing alternative generator-discriminator updates, and balancing fragile adversarial training dynamics.
 However, for researchers and practitioners aiming to efficiently train \emph{small models}, the prohibitive resource requirements of fully on-policy adversarial distillation largely defeat the purpose of efficiency.

 This dilemma raises a fundamental question: \emph{is fully on-policy, continuous feedback strictly necessary, or can we retain the benefits of student-aware error correction without the overhead of adversarial training?}